circonus-labs/circonus-gometrics/README.md

 	// Circonus default if no enterprise brokers are available.
 	// default: only used if set
 	cmc.CheckManager.Broker.ID = ""

-	// used to select a broker with the same tag (e.g. can be used to dictate that a broker
+	// used to select a broker with the same tag(s) (e.g. can be used to dictate that a broker
-	// serving a specific location should be used. "dc:sfo", "location:new_york", "zone:us-west")
+	// serving a specific location should be used. "dc:sfo", "loc:nyc,dc:nyc01", "zone:us-west")
-	// if more than one broker has the tag, one will be selected randomly from the resulting list
+	// if more than one broker has the tag(s), one will be selected randomly from the resulting
+    // list. comma separated string of tags (spaces will be removed, no commas in tag elements).
-	// default: not used unless != ""
+	// default: none
 	cmc.CheckManager.Broker.SelectTag = ""

 	// longest time to wait for a broker connection (if latency is > the broker will
 	// be considered invalid and not available for selection.), default: 500 milliseconds cmc.CheckManager.Broker.MaxResponseTime = "500ms"

-	// if broker Id or SelectTag are not specified, a broker will be selected randomly
+	// note: if broker Id or SelectTag are not specified, a broker will be selected randomly
 	// from the list of brokers available to the api token. enterprise brokers take precedence
 	// viable brokers are "active", have the "httptrap" module enabled, are reachable and respond
 	// within MaxResponseTime.